spell-music/csound-expression/tutorial/chapters/ProducingTheOutputTutorial.md

 Options
 ----------------------------------------------------

-We doesn't care much about sound rates for the output or what sound card to use or what size does internal sound buffers have.
+We don't care much about sound rates for the output or what sound card to use or what size does internal sound buffers have.
 But if we do?